 If you've neglected your career in favor of running your company, you're not alone.
 And that's good news for you - you can be sure that most executives will continue to ignore most of their career management.

 That means people like you, who stop ignoring their careers; who plan ahead for speed-to-market job search; who invest time, effort, and career resources; will have a strong competitive edge.

 And isn't that what you want in your business and in your career?
 Preparedness?
 Differentiation?
 Value?
 Attention?
 Go for it!
 Be the CEO of Company You!

-Next month: Part two of our five-part series: Power-play # 2 – Brand-to-Land
+Next month: Part two of our four-part series: Power-play # 2 - Brand to Land

 © Copyright, 2010, Deb Dib.
 All rights reserved.
 Used with permission.

 About this author: Deb Dib, Job-Hunt's Executive Job Search Expert, has been a careers-industry professional since 1989.
 For the last few years, Deb has focused on coaching CEO's and other C-suite executives in finding their next opportunities.
 Deb is the founder of Executive Power Brand, and co-author of best-selling Twitter Job Search Guide, Find Your Ideal Job and Build Your Career in Just 15 Minutes a Day (March 2010, JIST).
 Connect with Deb at her website at www.executivepowerbrand.com, on LinkedIn at www.linkedin.com/in/debdib, on Twitter at @CEOcoach, on Facebook at www.facebook.com/DebDib, and via email at info at executivepowerbrand.com, or at 631-475-8513.